Cosby5/All-My-Stars/README.md

 - [notagenius/virtual_laser_cutter](https://github.com/notagenius/virtual_laser_cutter) - 2d .svg to 3d models with texture
 - [vascojdb/gerber2gcode](https://github.com/vascojdb/gerber2gcode) - Application for converting Gerber solder mask files into g-code, to use on an extruding solder paste 3D printer
 - [mekberg/boar](https://github.com/mekberg/boar) - Automatically exported from code.google.com/p/boar
-- [diffgram/diffgram](https://github.com/diffgram/diffgram) - We’re the AI Datastore for Schemas, BLOBs, and Predictions in one place.
-Use with your apps or integrate our built-in Human Supervision, Data Workflow, and UI Catalog to get the most value out of your
+- [diffgram/diffgram](https://github.com/diffgram/diffgram) - The AI Datastore for Schemas, BLOBs, and Predictions.
+Use with your apps or integrate built-in Human Supervision, Data Workflow, and UI Catalog to get the most value out of your AI Data.
 - [l3uddz/traktarr](https://github.com/l3uddz/traktarr) - Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
 - [Stamatis-P/Github-Crawler](https://github.com/Stamatis-P/Github-Crawler) - Download and get information about repositories from Github API using PyGithub
 - [BirthT/BeltPrinterSlicing](https://github.com/BirthT/BeltPrinterSlicing) - This is a plugin for using a belt printer with the latest Cura.